jdestevezcastillo-perfeng/Locust_AWS_EKS_Terraform/README.md

 # 3. Access Locust UI
 # URL will be displayed at the end
 ```

+The deployment script will:
+- ✅ Validate AWS credentials
+- ✅ Ask you to select a region
+- ✅ Deploy all infrastructure automatically

 That's it!
 Your Locust cluster is running on AWS EKS.